githwxi/ATS-Xanadu/docgen/TEMPTORY/TEXT/GSEQ-intro.md

 ## Common Verbs

 I list as follows some commonly used verbs and their variations in the context of batch-processing elements sequentially.
 Note that an implementation of a verb for a particular datatype is often referred to as a combinator.
+Also, the full name of each listed verb in the package GSEQ always starts with the prefix `gseq_`, which is omitted here for simplicity.

 ------